 According to the site, Jane Smith (Female) born 01/01/2007 is turned in to MIHAN010120072 using components of her name, date of birth and gender.

-This key offers a tiny bit of privacy from casual glances by research staff, but it offers zero security.
+At first glance, the SLK MIHAN010120072, offers a bit of privacy from casual snooping by research staff, but it offers zero security.
 Because we know Jane’s name, we can quickly identify her record by scanning through all the MIHAN IDs.

 The ABS says that the Census SLK will be ‘hashed for security’.
 The claim is that the hashed SLK will be impossible to reverse and will securely protect your identity.
 But, that’s not necessarily the case.